Evgeni Ninov – Piano Teacher

 A recipient of Berklee’s “Outstanding Achievement Award”, Haghighi has been teaching piano, ear training, and singing to all ages for more than a decade.
 Having recently moved to New York City, he is actively pursuing his career as a professional pianist, educator, bandleader, arranger, and singer; hoping to play a valuable role in the world of art and music.

 Mr. Haghighi is able to teach piano lessons in English and Persian.

-Ms. Kirova is able to teach piano lessons in English and Bulgaria.
+Ms. Douma is able to teach piano lessons in English and Greek.